-- Reassign eastbound lanes at 8th Street S intersection with a shared thru/left turn lane and a designated right turn lane - Realign 11th Street S intersection to eliminate horizontal offset and align the curb lines - Construct a grade raise at the 20th Street S intersection by adjusting the cross-slope on the east half of the intersection to improve the vertical profile of 12th Avenue S at the BNSF Railroad tracks (this is supported as a long-range improvement)
+- Reassign eastbound lanes at 8th Street intersection with a shared thru/left turn lane and a designated right turn lane (this is supported as a long-range improvement). - Realign 11th Street intersection to eliminate horizontal offset and align the curb lines. - Construct a grade raise at the 20th Street S intersection by adjusting the cross-slope on the east half of the intersection to improve the vertical profile of 12th Avenue S at the BNSF Railroad tracks (this is supported as a long-range improvement).